nerdromere/nerdromere.github.io/index.md

 # [_Regex_](./regex)
 You need to know REGEX as a CS student!
-I think this will be in the form of making a one v one game where there is a set of information you need to gather with a regex expression.
+I think this will be in the form of making a one v one game where there is a set of information you need to gather with regex.
 I'll make the game stub on GitHub.

 # [_Linux_](./linux)
 Since Linux is open-source, and will stay open source, it is the norm to know